Westchester Scar Treatments

 - Dermal Fillers – since fillers and volumizers temporarily “plump up” and “fill in” the skin, they are effective for correcting depressed (atrophic) scars as well as elevated (hypertrophic) scars for a smoother appearance.
 The dermal filler selected depends on the type of scar being treated.
 For atrophic scars or mild acne scarring, filling in the area with Restylane or Juvederm can be highly effective.
 If there is deeper tissue loss sometimes a volume filler like Sculptra or Radiesse is best.

 - Westchester Laser Treatments – various laser treatments can accomplish different things.
 Laser therapies can reduce the angry redness that often accompanies scars resulting from trauma or surgery.
 Non-ablative resurfacing can significantly improve acne scarring while at the same time stimulate collagen production for a smooth, even-toned look.

-- Laser Skin Resurfacing – For more severe acne scarring, Westchester laser resurfacing offers a more aggressive, deeper and highly effective therapy.
-It removes a damaged layer of skin so that as new cells regenerate themselves, the skin can flourish and fill in the crevices.
+- Microneedling – For acne scars and surgical scarring, microneedling is a great treatment option.
+This highly effective, minimal downtime treatment addresses the damaged layer of skin so that as new cells regenerate themselves, the skin can flourish and fill in the crevices.
+The result?
+Firmer, smoother and more toned skin.

 - Surgical Scar Revision – Scar revision is a surgical procedure performed to improve the overall look of a scar from previous surgery or an injury.
 Many times, it is possible to excise or remove a malpositioned or raised scar.
 The defect is then closed in a careful fashion, minimizing the new scar that is formed.
 In most cases, the final result is far superior to the original scar.